juju/docs/src/en/clouds-k8s.md

 	storage-provisioner=kubernetes.io/no-provisioner
 ```

-Notice how the model name 'k8s-model' got prefixed to the storage class names
+Notice how the model name 'k8s-model' is not part of the storage class names
-we specified with the `create-storage-pool` commands.
+that show up for each static volume above.
+Juju will prepend the current model
+when a provisioner of 'kubernetes.io/no-provisioner' is requested.

 ### Deploy a Kubernetes charm